GunaPalanivel/CalcXpress/README.md

 - To add 2 and 3, enter 2, +, 3, and then click the equals button.
 - To subtract 5 from 10, enter 10, -, 5, and then click the equals button.
-- To multiply 4 by 3, enter 4, *, 3, and then click the equals button.
+- To multiply 4 by 3, enter 4, \*, 3, and then click the equals button.
 - To divide 6 by 2, enter 6, /, 2, and then click the equals button.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.

 ## Contributing